Discover more & try for FREE!

 A Busy Developer’s Guide to Database Storage Engines — Advanced Topics

 In the first post of this two-part series, we learned about the B-tree vs LSM approach to index management in operational databases.
-While the indexing algorithm plays a fundamental role in determining the type of storage engine needed, advanced considerations highlighted below are equally important to take into account.
+While the indexing algorithm plays a fundamental role in determining the type of storage engine needed, advanced considerations highlighted below are equally important to consider.

 Monolithic databases, which are primarily relational/SQL in nature, support strong consistency and ACID transactions.